Giacomo Casanova: Relationships

 Casanova claimed to value intelligence in a woman: "After all, a beautiful woman without a mind of her own leaves her lover with no resource after he had physically enjoyed her charms."
-His attitude towards educated women, however, was an unfavorable one: "In a woman learning is out of place; it compromises the essential qualities of her sex ... no scientific discoveries have been made by women ... (which) requires a vigor which the female sex cannot have.
+His attitude toward educated women, however, was an unfavorable one: "In a woman learning is out of place; it compromises the essential qualities of her sex. ...
+No scientific discoveries have been made by women.
+To go plus ultra requires a vigor which the female sex cannot have.
 But in simple reasoning and in delicacy of feeling we must yield to women."

-Casanova's actions can be considered by many in modern times to be predatory, despite his own claims to the contrary ("my guiding principle has been never to direct my attack against novices or those whose prejudices were likely to prove an obstacle"); especially since he frequently targeted young, insecure or emotionally exposed women.
+Casanova's actions can be considered by many in modern times to be predatory, despite his own claims to the contrary ("my guiding principle has been never to direct my attack against novices or those whose prejudices were likely to prove an obstacle"), especially since he frequently targeted young, insecure, or emotionally-exposed women.

-Casanova writes that he stopped short of intercourse with a 13-year-old named Helene: "little Helene, whom I enjoyed, while leaving her intact."
-In 1765, when he was 40, he purchased a 12-year-old girl in St. Petersburg as a sexual slave.
-In the memoirs, he described the Russian girl as emphatically prepubescent: "Her breasts had still not finished budding.
-She was in her thirteenth year.
-She had nowhere the definitive mark of puberty."
-(III, 196–7; X, 116–17).
-In 1774, when he was almost 50, Casanova encountered in Trieste a former lover, the actress Irene, now accompanied by her nine-year-old daughter.
-"A few days later she came, with her daughter, who pleased me (qui me plut) and who did not reject my caresses.
-One fine day, she met with Baron Pittoni, who loved little girls as much as I did (aimant autant que moi les petites filles), and took a liking to Irene’s girl, and asked the mother to do him the same honor some time that she had done to me.
-I encouraged her to receive the offer, and the baron fell in love.
-This was lucky for Irene."
-(XII, 238).